Rule 31: Brief and Oral Argument of an Amicus Curiae.

 216

 (a) Leave or Request of Court Necessary.
 A brief of an amicus curiae may be filed only by leave of court granted on motion or at the request of the appellate court.
-A brief may be conditionally filed with the motion for leave.
 A motion for leave shall identify the interest of the applicant and shall state how a brief of an amicus curiae will assist the appellate court.
+The brief shall be conditionally filed with the motion for leave.

 (c) Oral Argument.
 An amicus curiae may participate in oral argument only by leave of court granted on motion or at the request of the appellate court.